FightingFighting/GPS/README.md

 You can also download them from [baiduyun](https://pan.baidu.com/s/15KWOBREl4oH-yObile3iFQ?pwd=nc9f) code: nc9f

+If you only want to download the annotation for split, please download from [fgvc_split.zip](https://github.com/user-attachments/files/17444450/fgvc_split.zip)

 ### VTAB
 Please follow [SSF](https://github.com/dongzelian/SSF) to download them.

 You can also download them from [baiduyun](https://pan.baidu.com/s/1rCMDz1bEXBA7O7dMclD29w?pwd=r1s7) code: r1s7

+If you only want to download the annotation for split, please download from [vtab-1k_split.zip](https://github.com/user-attachments/files/17444442/vtab-1k_split.zip)

 ## Train